garrettxV/windows-it-lab/setup/setup-issues/vm-not-booting-from-iso.md

 ---

 ## Root Cause
-The Windows ISO was attached under an incorrect storage controller (SATA misconfiguration).
+The Windows ISO was attached to the **SATA controller**, which prevented the VM from recognizing it as a bootable device.

 ### Incorrect Configuration
 ![Incorrect Controller](screenshots/02-iso-attached.png)